knoerregaard/Learning-TypeScript/README.md

 ### Accessors

 Typescript supports getters and setters as a way intercept the access to the members of a class.
-This allows for at more detailed controll over how members are accessed.
+This allows for at more detailed control over how members are being accessed.

 Example
 Accessors_example_01